ThatTilux/pyTECController/README.md

 2. Open the `Device Manager` on Windows and head to the section `Ports (COM & LPT)`.
 The four connected control boards should appear as `USB Serial Port (COMX)`, where X is the assigned port number.
 3. Identify each board's serial port by disconnecting and reconnecting them one by one, if necessary.

-Create a file named `serial_ports.py` file in the `app` directory.
+Create a file named `serial_ports.py` in the `app` directory.
 Fill in the code below, replacing `COMX` with the respective serial port.
 Assign the serial ports for the top control boards to `TOP_1` and `TOP_2` and the bottom ones for `BOTTOM_1` and `BOTTOM_2`.
 If you have an additional control board for external sensors, set its serial port under "OPTIONAL_EXTERNAL".
 If not, remove the line or leave it blank.
 External boards are those that only read temperatures and do not control TECs.
 ```